gurpreetkaurmalhotra/Linux-Server-Configuration/README.md

 ### Change the SSH port 22 to 2200 using the following commands
 * `sudo nano /etc/ssh/sshd_config`
-* now add port 2200 below port 22
+* Now add port 2200 below port 22
     * Port 2200
-* In this file change PermitRootLogin prohibit-password to PermitRootLogin no to disallow root login
+* In this file change `PermitRootLogin prohibit-password` to `PermitRootLogin no` to disallow root login
-* Change PasswordAuthentication from no to yes.
+* Change `PasswordAuthentication` from no to yes.
-* save the file and restart
+* Save the file and restart
-* restart the service
+* Restart the service
     * `sudo service ssh reload`

 ### Create SSH keys and copy to server manually ###
-* Generate SSH key pair with: ssh-keygen (public and private keys will be generated that you will be using in the upcomming steps)
+* Generate SSH key pair with: `ssh-keygen` (public and private keys will be generated that you will be using in the upcomming steps)
-* save this file in your ssh directory /home/ubuntu/.ssh/name_of_the_app_you_want_to_deploy
+* Save this file in your ssh directory `/home/ubuntu/.ssh/name_of_the_app_you_want_to_deploy`
 * You can even add a password incase your keygen file is at stake
 * Change the SSH port number configuration in Amazon lightsail to 2200(You can find it in the networking tab)
-* login to your grader account using the following command:
+* Login to your grader account using the following command:
     * `ssh -v grader@*Public-IP-Address* -p 2200`
 * Create .ssh directory using the following command:
     * `sudo mkdir .ssh`
 * Create a file to store keytouch using the following command:
     * `sudo touch .ssh/authorized_keys`
-* Your public key will be stored in a file named .ssh/authorized_keys usethe following command to access it:
+* Your public key will be stored in a file named `.ssh/authorized_keys` use the following command to access it:
     * Your public and private keys will be generated using ssh-keygen
-    * Copy the contents of public key file and paste it in .ssh/authorized_keys using the following command:
+    * Copy the contents of public key file and paste it in `.ssh/authorized_keys` using the following command:
     * `sudo nano .ssh/authorized_keys`
     * Save the file and continue
 * Set permissions for files: